academic-moodle-cooperation/moodle-local_assignsubmission_download/README.md

  current position.
 * In the "Clean filenames" checkbox, specify whether or not you want to clean up special characters in the file names.
+* Additionally, if the activity allows groups, you can restrict the downloaded elements by groups or groupings.

 Requirements
 ------------
 The plugin/s were available including core patches for Moodle 2.5+.
-This core patch free version is for Moodle 3.6.
+This core patch free version is for Moodle 3.7.

 Installation